Stripe Chargeback Fee 2026: $15 + $15 Two-Tier System

 $180.00

 The $180 total assumes you lose the dispute.
-If you win representment, the $80 disputed amount and the $30 in Stripe fees return, leaving roughly $70 cost (the lost product COGS, shipping, and your time).
+If you win representment, the $80 disputed amount and the $15 counter fee return, but the $15 receipt fee is retained, leaving roughly $85 cost (the lost product COGS, shipping, your time, and the receipt fee).
 Run your own numbers with the calculator.

 Evidence requirements by reason code